PatMue/classification_robustness/README.md

 If you find this useful in your research, please consider citing:

 @article{mueller2023_opticsbench,
-  author   = "Patrick Müller, Alexander Braun and Margret Keuper", title    = "Classification robustness to common optical aberrations", journal  = "Proceedings of the International Conference on Computer Vision Workshops (ICCVW)", year     = 2023, volume   = "", number   = "", pages    = ""
+  author   = {Patrick Müller, Alexander Braun and Margret Keuper}, title    = {Classification robustness to common optical aberrations}, journal  = {Proceedings of the International Conference on Computer Vision Workshops (ICCVW)}, year     = {2023}
 }

 ## Example usage